nllz/IRTF-HRPC/draft-research.md

 ##### Heterogeneity Support
 Question(s):
 Does your protocol support heterogeneity by design?
 Does your protocol allow for multiple types of hardware?
 Does your protocol allow for multiple types of application protocols?
 Is your protocol liberal in what it receives and handles?
 Will it remain usable and open if the context changes?
+Does your protocol allow there to be well-defined extension points?
+Do these extension points to allow open innovation possibly have security and privacy ramifications, and if so,how can these be dealt with?

 Explanation:
 The Internet is characterized by heterogeneity on many levels: devices and nodes, router scheduling algorithms and queue management mechanisms, routing protocols, levels of multiplexing, protocol versions and implementations, underlying link layers (e.g., point-to-point, multi-access links, wireless, FDDI, etc.), in the traffic mix and in the levels of congestion at different times and places.
 Moreover, as the Internet is composed of autonomous organizations and Internet service providers, each with their own separate policy concerns, there is a large heterogeneity of administrative domains and pricing structures.
 As a result, the heterogeneity principle proposed in {{RFC1958}} needs to be supported by design {{FIArch}}.